MattThommes/amplify-react-app/readme/README.dev.md

 ### Amplify branch setup

-Connect your first branch.
+Connect your first branch in the Amplify portal.
 Choose the repo and master or main branch.

 Under “Auto-detected frameworks,” ignore this showing: “Amplify Gen 2.”
 It will still use Gen 1 since that is what the code is setup for.